 It’s important to remember that it’s ok not to have all your life planned.
 Some days you might not even know what you are going to do tomorrow, and it’s ok as well.
-We have all been there, and even though other people can be judgmental at times, most likely they themselves have at least once experienced inability to figure everything out.
+We have all been there, and even though other people can be judgmental at times about it, most likely they themselves have at least once experienced inability to figure everything out.

-Despite the knowledge that it’s ok to not really know what your end goal is, or main purpose in life, we don’t feel good without any direction, so you might want to change the way you feel about yourself and your life as soon as possible.
-But many of us fall victims to this “all or nothing” approach.
-That’s why we feel lost, because we want to have it all figured out, but also to know exactly how we can achieve an end goal.
-We are scared to start something new, because we don't want to fail.
-“I have never tried it before,”- we’ll say.
-Or… even better: “It's too hard”.
+Despite knowing that it’s ok to not really know what our end goal is or main purpose in life, we as human beings don’t usually feel good without any direction, we tend to want to change the way we feel about ourselves and our lives as soon as possible, because the feeling of uncertainty is very uncomfortable (especially for those who have anxiety disorder).
+However many of us fall victims to this “all or nothing” approach.
+We want to have it all figured out and succeed in what we do, yet we are scared to fail, so we never even try.
 Most of us would be ready to pay for a step-by-step life guide or for insurance from failure.
 But unfortunately, nobody sells those (at least yet).
-So, we will have to find a way of not only being able to set goals but also achieve them.
+So, we will have to find a way to set goals and plan how to achieve them.

-That might sound cliché, but failure is a perceived lack of success.
+Before we start, let me remind you, that failure is a perceived lack of success.
 Something you see as a lack of a positive result (result, that you want to get), another person would consider success.
-Remembering that success is relative might help ease stress.
+Remembering that success is relative may help ease stress.

 Setting realistic goals

 Set realistic goals!
-Goals, that you can achieve fast (for instance, weekly).
+Goals, that you can achieve fast (start with one week).
 Goals, you know how you can achieve, but need a little bit of will power and dedication.

 What is practical is setting an achievable (in your mind) goal, working for it, achieving it and moving on to another goal.
-Maybe in the future you’ll come up with your “grand goal” and will be pickier about your small goals, but it’s enough to know what is important for you now.
+You will eventually see that setting "small" goals is very effective.